skztr/foreverworld/README.md

    blocks of `0 0`.
 All advancements will be reset, and the contents of Ender Chests will be cleared.
 Other than that, the world remains untouched.

+ - If you die after defeating the dragon, the dragon will automatically respawn when you return to The End, and The End's return portal will be closed until the dragon is defeated.

 The goal of the above is simple: It is possible to lose your base, if you are not careful.
 But it is also possible to discover an old base, if you are lucky.